 A footer menu is typically paired with — and expands upon — a horizontal navigation bar.
-If a visitor doesn’t find the nav link they’re looking for in the header, they can scroll down to the bottom of the page for more options.
+If a visitor doesn’t find the link they’re looking for in the header, they can scroll down to the bottom of the page for more options.

-The New York Times, for example, has 19 nav links in its horizontal navigation menu at the top of the page.
+The New York Times has 19 nav links in its horizontal navigation menu at the top of the page.
 Its footer menu has over 50 links, most of which belong to one of the categories listed in the primary navigation menu.
 This offers easy access to sub-categories of the website’s most popular sections.

 Website Navigation Bar Design

-By centering your design process around your unique visitors, your navigation structure will look and function differently than a navigation structure on another site.
-That’s a good thing because it means you're adequately considering your target audience in mind.
+By centering your design process on your unique visitors, your navigation structure may look and function differently than a navigation structure on another site, and that’s a good thing because it means you're adequately considering your target audience in mind.

 What should be included in your website navigation bar?

 With all of the pages on your website it can be hard to determine which are important enough to be part of the universal navigation.
 For the sake of SEO and user experience, Orbit Media recommends keeping your navigation limited to seven items at most.

 So, how do you begin to narrow the field?
 Stakeholders from throughout your company may have varying opinions about what is nav-worthy and what is not, but keep user experience central.
 Ultimately, consider your website visitors to determine which route you should take.
 Here are some strategies you can use to get started deciphering what your site visitors want to see on your menu.

 Card sorting is a simple user experience technique that helps you get into the minds of your website visitors and design the navigation from their standpoint.
 The good news is, you don't have to have any UX experience to run this exercise.